Hybrid Model for Teaching and Learning

 Course Development Support and learning spaces Infrastructure Investment

-The Eberly Center is preparing a range of resources and support, including access to a new menu of tested tools and techniques.
-Additional details are forthcoming.
+The Eberly Center has prepared a range of resources and support, including access to a new menu of tested tools, techniques and syllabi resources.
+These resources include updates for syllabus statements and preparations for hybrid and remote teaching.

-Additional technology is being installed throughout campus over the summer, including installation of new standard minimum video and microphone capability in all registrar and key departmental classrooms and enhanced video capability in select specialized rooms.
-More details are forthcoming.
+Additional technology was installed throughout campus over the summer, including installation of new standard minimum video and microphone capability in all registrar and key departmental classrooms and enhanced video capability in select specialized rooms.